Downtown Sydney, beach suburbs to enter lockdown after spike in Delta variant cases | Health

 People who live or have worked in the four local government council areas in Sydney in the last two weeks have been ordered to stay at home except for urgent reasons, New South Wales (NSW) state Premier Gladys Berejiklian told reporters in Sydney.
 People are allowed to leave their homes only for essential work or education, medical reasons, grocery shopping or outdoor exercise.

 "We don't want to see this situation linger for weeks, we would like to see this situation end sooner rather than later," Berejiklian said.
-Twenty-two local cases were reported on Friday, the biggest rise in infections since the first case was detected in Bondi last Wednesday in a limousine driver who transported an overseas airline crew.
+Authorities said they were "concerned" about a potential super-spreader event in a salon where three staff were infected and over 900 clients visited between June 15 and 23.

 Officials have issued health alerts overnight for more than a dozen new venues scattered across Sydney, Australia's largest city and home to a fifth of Australia's 25 million population, as total infections in the outbreak topped 60.
 NSW has held off calls for a hard lockdown, instead imposing mandatory masks in all indoor locations in Sydney, including offices, restricted residents in seven council areas from leaving the city and limited home gatherings to five.

 NSW has been effectively isolated from the rest of the country after other states reinstated tough border rules in response to the latest outbreak, including a total ban for visitors from Sydney's virus-hit suburbs.
-Queensland stopped 186 passengers who attempted to enter the state by air and were sent back to Sydney, state Deputy Premier Steve Miles said in a press conference on Friday.
+Neighbouring Queensland and Victoria authorities on Friday said several passengers from Sydney who attempted to enter the states by air without exemptions were sent back to Sydney.

+Victoria reported no new local COVID-19 cases beyond the two announced on Thursday, likely linked to the Sydney outbreak.
+Two local cases were detected in Queensland overnight, both in home quarantine.
+A conference of Australian Banking Association in Sydney where Reserve Bank of Australia Governor Philip Lowe was due to speak next week has been postponed by the organisers due to COVID-related curbs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)